-Advances to suppliers mainly include advance payments made by My Solid to Solid Trading Limited (STL) for future purchases of mobile phone inventories (see Note 25.6).
+Advances to suppliers mainly include advance payments made by My Solid for future purchases of mobile phone inventories (see Note 25.5).
 These also include advances made to various contractors for the construction of ZTC's Tri Towers condominium building (see Note 10) and to various suppliers for CBHI's acquisition of supplies.

-Interest income recognized on the Group's loans receivables amounted to P12.4 million, P10.3 million and P12.0 million in 2014, 2013 and 2012, respectively, and are presented as part of Interest under the Revenues section of the consolidated statements of income.
-The effective interest rates on loans receivables range from 7.5% to 30.0% in 2014, 2013 and 2012.
+Interest income recognized on the Group's loans receivables amounted to P10.9 million, P12.4 million and P10.3 million in 2015, 2014 and 2013, respectively, and are presented as part of Interest under the Revenues section of the consolidated statements of income.
+The effective interest rates on loans receivables range from 7.5% to 30.0% in 2015, 2014 and 2013.